INTRODUCTION AND OVERVIEW

 Preliminary Inquiry Process

-During the preliminary inquiry the Student Life staff persons will use the EMU Student Conduct and Conflict Worksheet to determine the nature of the incident as well as procedural options.
+During the preliminary inquiry the Student Life staff persons will determine the nature of the incident as well as procedural options.

 The preliminary inquiry may lead to: